samuelcrz30/samuelcrz30/README.md

 ## Hello,World! 👋

 I have decided to study Web Development due to I'm a passionate of technology.
-I have learnt about some programming languages like Python, SQL and BASH.
-I'm into frontend development(HTML,CSS and JavaScript).
+I’m driven by curiosity and a constant desire to learn, create, and improve.